Period: Jan 19 – 2nd Feb (peak summer wind season)

-This is a guest entry by Persida Roata.
+This is a guest post by Persida Roata.
 Thanks for this great kite spot review!

 Kiteboarding in Paje, Zanzibar was one of the most spectacular experiences for me.
 The island is a mere paradise, for kiters or non kiters.
 That is why you can always take your other non kiting friends or your family (children included) on a wonderful vacation here.

 The climate is sub-equatorial and it is located in the Southern Hemisphere.
 That is why January was summer time there and it was very hot and sometimes humid.
 The sun is not what most Europeans are used to.
 It is strong and it can burn your skin easily and fast.
 So make sure you have some very good sunscreen lotion with you, lycra rash guard and a hat.

 We had very little rain in the two weeks and sometimes it was a bit overcast.